Gentoro-OneMCP/onemcp/cli/README.md

 ### Getting Started

-Start chatting with the built-in Acme Analytics mock service:
+Start chatting with your active handbook:

 ```bash
 onemcp chat
 ```

-**Choose your starting point**: During setup, you can either select the included ACME Analytics Server sample mode to explore a complete example with documentation, API specs, and sample queries, or set up your own API service from scratch.

 The first time you run this, it will:
 1. Launch an interactive setup wizard to choose your AI provider
-2. Start all required services automatically
+2. Start the OneMCP service automatically
-3. Open the interactive chat interface with example queries
+3. Open the interactive chat interface

-### Try Example Queries

-With the mock Acme Analytics service, you can try queries like:
-- "Show me electronics sales in California last quarter"
-- "List top customers by revenue"
-- "Compare revenue trends by region"
-- "What are the top-selling products this month?"

 Type `help` in chat mode for additional commands, including `switch` to change handbooks during chat.